 This department is in charge of Prof. E. A. Tuttle.
 He is an accomplished musician and a most successful teacher.
 His department was organized in November, 1887, and has shown that there was a greater demand for it than we thought existed.
-It is sustained for those who wish to devote all their time to music, as well as for those who wish to devote some time to music while securing a literary education.
+It is sustained for those who wish to devote some time to music, as well as for those who wish to devote some time to music while securing a literary education.
 The two should go together.
 Two lessons per week in music will not interfere with the progress of the student in other studies.
 In fact, we have found that in most cases they assist.
 The necessary practice gives a needed recreation.
 Parents are always delighted to have their children perform upon some instrument, and we know that many a father or mother will urge upon the son or daughter to take advantage of this opportunity while here.
-A violin, cornet, guitar, flute or clarionet costs but a few dollars, but any one of them, even moderately well learned, will add many hours of pleasure to the owner.
+A violin, cornet, guitar, flute or clarionet costs but a few dollars, of pleasure to the owner.
 There is hardly a Sabbath-school in the country that will not gladly accept, and in many cases pay well for, the services of a violinist or cornetist.
 Here is a great opportunity for young people to be of use to the community in which they live.